Bridegroom's Oak

 The Bridegroom's Oak (Bräutigamseiche) is an oak tree in the Dodauer Forst, a forest near Eutin in Schleswig-Holstein, Germany.
 It is a registered natural monument, and a hole high in the trunk, reached by a ladder, functions as a dead drop or public letter box for people seeking love partners, and has a postal address.

 Location and description

 The tree is near a forest road that branches off Bundesstraße 76 shortly after leaving Eutin in the direction of Plön, which is marked with a sign.
 The address is: Bräutigamseiche, Dodauer Forst, 23701 Eutin, Germany.

 The tree is over 500 years old.
-It has a trunk circumference of 5 m, a spread of 30 m, and a height of 25 m.
+Its has a trunk circumference of 5 m, a spread of 30 m, and a height of 25 m.
 The tree is surrounded by a wooden fence except for a path leading to the ladder which gives access to the hole in the trunk; the hole is approximately 3 m off the ground and 30 cm (1 ft) wide.
 Since the mid-1990s, the crown has been roped to prevent its collapsing.
 In 2014 a fungal infection (Laetiporus sulphureus) was detected in the trunk and branches; branches have been shortened to reduce wear and the cabling renewed.